SimeonAT/wordsearch-solver/README.md

 	* Optimize Tesseract to detect letter, rather than words.
 	* Learn about thresholding and how it can give pyTesseract an easier time reading in a word search image.

+* Once you've done what you reasonably can to optimize the accuracy of pyTesseract, start learning how to use Kivy/Beeware frameworks to build the GUI of your word search application.

 ## **Pseudocode for the "evaluate()" function**
 ```
 def evaluate(grid, word, direction, row, column):